a large pastry bag or 1-gallon resealable plastic freezer bag

 Position a rack in the center of the oven and preheat to 400 degrees F. Line a baking sheet with parchment.

 Boil the cauliflower head until it just tender, 6 to 8 minutes.
-(Take care no to overcook or it will break apart as your stuff it.)
+(Take care not to overcook or it will break apart as you stuff it.)
 Carefully remove the head from the water and allow to drain and cool.

-Pulse the celery, sage, parsley, thyme, bouillon cube, egg, 2 tablespoons water, 1/2 teaspoon salt and a few grinds of pepper in the food processor until very finely chopped and wet.
+Pulse the parsley, thyme, sage, celery, egg, bouillon cube, 2 tablespoons water, 1/2 teaspoon salt and a few grinds of pepper in the food processor until very finely chopped and wet.
 Fold the vegetable mixture into the bread cubes and stir until smooth and pipeable.
 Transfer to a large pastry bag (or a 1-gallon freezer bag) and cut a 3/4-inch opening at the tip.

 Brush the outside of the cauliflower with the remaining 2 tablespoons butter and sprinkle with 1/2 teaspoon salt.
-Press the Parmesan-bread crumb mixture evenly over the cauliflower.
-Bake until the cauliflower is soft and can easily be pierced with a fork and the bread crumbs are a deep golden brown, 40 to 45 minutes.
-Let cool 10 minutes, cut the cauliflower into wedges, sprinkle with salt to taste and serve.
+Press the Parmesan-breadcrumb mixture evenly over the cauliflower.
+Bake until the cauliflower is soft and easily pierced with a fork and the breadcrumbs are a deep golden brown, 40 to 45 minutes.
+Let cool 10 minutes, then cut the cauliflower into wedges and sprinkle with salt to taste.

 Copyright 2018 Television Food Network, G.P.
 All rights reserved.